 While the global economy is experiencing a welcome period of relative stability and growth, there is no respite for global mobility professionals.
 The continuation of the trend of a weaker US dollar and a stronger euro between ECA’s September 2017 and March 2018 surveys will, no doubt, have led to lots of questions from expatriates about why their indices are falling - those experiencing rising indices don’t tend to be heard from as often.
 Crucially, whether indices are rising or falling, they are designed to ensure the assignee is no worse or better off.
 If you need a reminder of why a falling index will not leave assignees worse off take a look at our recent blog on cost of living adjustments.

-ECA has prepared this interactive map to help you understand how key events around the world have affected cost of living indices during our survey period.
+ECA has prepared this interactive map to help you understand and explain to assignees how key events around the world have affected cost of living indices during our survey period.
 This should act as a useful guide when considering whether to amend assignee cost of living allowances to ensure that spending power is maintained.

-If you require any assistance, or would like additional information or data on the 464 locations included in our survey, or need advice regarding currency fluctuations, please get in touch with your ECA representative.
+If you require any assistance or would like additional information or data on the 475 locations included in our survey, or need advice regarding currency fluctuations, please get in touch with your ECA representative.

 ECA’s interim surveys

-We are currently undertaking interim surveys for the following countries due to high inflation expectations: Angola, Argentina, Democratic Republic of the Congo, Egypt, Mozambique, Sierra Leone, South Sudan, Sudan, Uzbekistan and Venezuela.
-The results will be available in July 2017.
+We are currently undertaking interim surveys for the following countries due to high inflation expectations: Argentina, South Sudan, Sudan, Uzbekistan, Venezuela and Zimbabwe.
+The results will be available in July 2018.